mongodb/chatbot/docs/docs/ingest/data-sources.md

 These data sources are then included in the `Config.dataSources` property.

 Note that the `Config.dataSources` property is a function that returns an array.
-This allows you to perform asynchronous operations to fetch `DataSource`s.
+This allows you to fetch `DataSource` instances dynamically.

 ```ts
 export default {